 Push Notification helps you in sending event or alert to your app users even when they are not logged into app.
 App42 uses GCM (Google Cloud Messaging) to send Push Notification on android devices.
-Here are the few easy steps to get stated with App42 Android Push Notification.
+You can send push notification from UI console as well as can use APIs to send and schedule Push notification to your app users.
+App42 also gives you interesting insight about analytics of push messages too.
+Here are the few easy steps to get stated with App42 Android Push Notification using sample project in few minutes.

-Click on services option in Google developer console and enable Google Cloud Messaging for Android service.
+Select your created project and click on APIs option in Google developer console and enable Google Cloud Messaging for Android service.

-Go to AppHQ console and click on Push Notification and select Android Settings in Settings option.
+From AppHQ console click on Push Notification and select Android Settings in Settings option.

 Select your app and copy server key that is generated in Google developer console in above step and submit it.